insure logo

 What does state minimum car insurance cover?

-The minimum amount of coverage required by the states typically includes liability insurance for bodily injury and property damage.
-However, New Hampshire is an exception.
-You are not required to have car insurance in New Hampshire, but you should have enough funds to meet New Hampshire automobile financial responsibility requirements in an “at-fault” accident.
-And if you decide to purchase car insurance in New Hampshire, you do have to meet the state’s minimum of 25/50/25.
+The minimum car insurance requirements in most states include liability coverage for bodily injury and property damage.
+However, New Hampshire stands out as an exception.
+Drivers in New Hampshire are not required to carry car insurance but must have sufficient funds to meet the state’s automobile financial responsibility requirements in the event of an at-fault accident.
+For those who choose to purchase insurance, New Hampshire mandates minimum coverage limits of 25/50/25.

-What are minimum car insurance requirements by state?
+What are the minimum car insurance requirements by state?

 Most states require drivers to fulfill the minimum driving requirement to take their cars on the road.